programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap.get_root().html.add_child(folium.Element(title_html))
 ```

-Here's how this would look in the code
+Here's how this would look in the code.

 ```python